FedEx stands up special operation to fight COVID-19

 "FedEx’s support is crucial, enabling International Medical Corps to immediately deploy medical shelters and supplies to help meet needs across hospitals in Los Angeles, as they prepare for the surge as a result of the COVID-19 pandemic," said Ky Luu, Chief Operations Officer for International Medical Corps.
 "Their assistance helps our teams get critical equipment at a moment’s notice to those who need them.”

 It’s not the first time FedEx and the International Medical Corps have worked together.
-In 2018, FedEx shipped mobile hospital units to the Democratic Republic of Congo to help fight Ebola.
-And just last year, FedEx planes transported medical supplies and field units to a Bahamas nearly leveled by Hurricane Dorian.
+In 2018, FedEx shipped supplies to the Democratic Republic of Congo to help fight Ebola.
+And just last year, FedEx planes transported medical supplies and a health facility to Grand Bahamas island, which had nearly been leveled by Hurricane Dorian.

 “Now more than ever, a quick response is needed to deliver resources where and when they are needed most, and that’s exactly what we did in partnership with International Medical Corps,” said Adrian Pomi, Director of Global Citizenship at FedEx.
-“We swiftly mobilized our global network to deliver IMC’s emergency field hospital to the LA community to help with the surge patients battling COVID-19.
+“We swiftly mobilized our global network to deliver their mobile health facilities to the LA community, to help with the surge patients battling COVID-19.
 This is who we are and what we do best.”

 March 27, 2020: In mid-March, as coronavirus testing began across much of the country, a nimble network of FedEx team members sprung into action to answer a call from the White House Task Force to transport COVID-19 test samples from test sites to labs for analysis.